vllm-project/vllm/docs/source/getting_started/installation.rst

         $ export MAX_JOBS=6
         $ pip install -e .

+    This is especially useful when you are building on less powerful machines.
+For example, when you use WSL, it only `gives you half of the memory by default <https://learn.microsoft.com/en-us/windows/wsl/wsl-config>`_, and you'd better use ``export MAX_JOBS=1`` to avoid compiling multiple files simultaneously and running out of memory.
+The side effect is that the build process will be much slower.
+If you only touch the Python code, slow compilation is okay, as you are building in an editable mode: you can just change the code and run the Python script without any re-compilation or re-installation.

 .. tip::
     If you have trouble building vLLM, we recommend using the NVIDIA PyTorch Docker image.